anhthi-ieig/aws-docs/1. Foundations/Cloud Computing Deployment Models.md

 3. On-Premises

-- The deployment of resources on-premises, using virtualization and resource management tools, is sometimes called the "private cloud"
+- `The deployment of resources on-premises`, using virtualization and resource management tools, is sometimes called the "private cloud"